anza-xyz/solana-pay/docs/src/core/transfer-request/WALLET_INTEGRATION.md

 ---
-title: Wallet Integration
+title: Handle a transfer request
 slug: /core/transfer-request/wallet-integration
 ---

-# Wallet Integration

 This section describes how a wallet provider can support payment links in their wallet.
 It shows how to parse the payment URL and create a transaction from it.